ttccourt/ttccourt.com/_posts/2021-07-19-the-worst-takes-on-the-internet.md

 - Able-bodied people should not use elevators for short journeys
 - Anyone who identifies as antifa is actually part of a hierarchical organisation, even if they aren't aware of it
 - Not liking the way a house looks is classist
+- Literacy is a tool used by communists
+- Italian/Spanish people are POC (and using an Italian accent for comedy is racist)